y3g0r/katacoda-scenarios/yegor-hyperledger-fabric/yegor-hlf-first-network/step6-ans.md

   - defines named volumes for orderer and peer services
 - docker-compose-etcdraft2.yaml
   - defines orderer{2..5}.example.com (4 services) by extending orderer-base from base/peer-base.yaml (used only with etcdraft consensus type)

+If you invoke `docker ps` you will also see containers based on dev-peer0.org{1,2}.example.com-mycc-1.0 images.
+Those are chaincode containers created by peers.
+Those are side effects of end-to-end test, so we will discuss them in the next step.